On the global existence for the modified Camassa-Holm equation via the inverse scattering method: Introduction and main result

-In an equivalent form, the mCH equation was given by Fokas \cite{Fokas}, Fuchssteiner \cite{BF1996}, Olver and Rosenau \cite{PP1996} and Qiao \cite{Qiao}, where the equation was derived from the two-dimensional Euler system, the M/W-shape solitons and peakon/cuspon solutions were presented.
-So the mCH equation (\ref{mcho}) is also referred to as the Fokas-Olver-Rosenau-Qiao equation \cite{THFan}, but is mostly known as the mCH equation.
-Adding a linear dispersion term $\kappa u_x$ to the original mCH equation (\ref{mcho}) leads to the CH equation (\ref{mch}) \cite{Qiao2,qu8,Matsuno2}.
-It can be shown that the mCH equation (\ref{mcho}) on a nonzero background or the mCH equation (\ref{mch}) with decaying initial data may support smooth soliton solutions \cite{Matsuno2,Ivanov,Matsuno1}.
-The mCH equation (\ref{mch}) admits a Lax pair and its smooth dark soliton solutions were obtained by the method of inverse scattering transformation method \cite{Qiao2,Ivanov}.
-The wave-breaking and those peakons for the mCH equation \eqref{mcho} with zero background data were also investigated in \cite{qu7}.
-With the aid of reciprocal transformation, the B\"acklund transformation and nonlinear superposition formula for the mCH equation \eqref{mcho} were given \cite{WLM}.
-Much interesting work on mCH equation \eqref{mch} and mCH equation \eqref{mcho} can be seen \cite{CS1,CS2,qu9,qu10,McLachlan,qu4,qu5,McLachlan2,Qiao5}.
-The long time asymptotic behavior of the mCH equation \eqref{mch} was established by using $\bar\partial$-steepest decadent analysis in \cite{YYLmch}.
-Recently we obtained the existence of global solutions to the Cauchy problem of the mCH equation (\ref{mcho}) with nonzero background $ u(t, x) \to 1 $ as $ |x| \to \infty $ \cite{YFL}.
+It is worth mentioning that the behavior of solitons with $ \kappa = 0 $ is distinct from that of the smooth solitons ($\kappa > 0 $) of the mCH equation (\ref{mch}).
+This leads to new kinds of singular solitons known as peakons \cite{qu8}.
+In this case, $\kappa = 0, $ it was shown that the mCH equation \eqref{mch} with a nonzero background (i.e. the initial value $ m_0(x) \to \gamma \neq 0, $ as $ |x| \to \infty$) may support smooth soliton solutions by the B\"acklund transformation \cite{Matsuno1} and the Riemann-Hilbert(RH) method \cite{Mon}.
+Recently, the long time asymptotic behavior of the mCH equation \eqref{mch} with $\kappa > 0 $ was obtained by using $\bar\partial$-steepest decadent analysis \cite{YYLmch}.
+The existence of global solutions to the Cauchy problem for the mCH equation \eqref{mch} with $ \kappa = 0 $ and a nonzero background was studied \cite{YFL}.

-In the present paper, we establish the bijectivity between potential and reflection coefficient for the mCH equation (\ref{mch}) and global well-posedness for the initial value problem of the mCH equation (\ref{mch})-(\ref{inimch}) with the inverse scattering method.
-A crucial approach for proving Theorem \ref{last} is to establish a $L^2$-bijection map to the Cauchy problem \eqref{mch}-(\ref{inimch}) between potential and reflection coefficient via the Volttera integral operator and Cauchy integral operator.
-The integrability or inverse scattering transform approach has been successfully applied to show the existence of global solutions to the Cauchy problem for integrable systems such as the NLS, AKNS, derivative NLS equations \cite{Zhou1989CPAM,zhou1,RN10,LiuDNLS,pelinovskey1,Jenkins}.